 One thing to keep in mind when creating sales training videos, the ideal length is between 3 and 10 minutes.
 Anything longer is likely to disengage your audience.

-An important aspect of the training stage is to determine if the reps have absorbed the knowledge.
-While I’ll go through assessment and certification when I cover the “Assess” stage, it’s worth talking about the “test-to-teach” approach that I have been practicing for the last four years.
+An important aspect of training is to determine if the reps absorbed the knowledge.
+While I’ll go through assessment and certification when I cover the “Assess” stage, it’s worth talking about the “test-to-teach” approach I have practiced for the last four years.
 It’s an integral part of the Train stage.

 Gamified techniques are not a new concept in the sales enablement space, but in my opinion, very few teams tap into the full potential of this technique.
 When implemented right, gamification can enable peer-to-peer feedback, benchmarking against a standard of performance (and a little healthy competition), and positive reinforcement, all have the potential to keep sales reps engaged and learning.
 Gamification can also be leveraged to provide the new sales reps a sense of aspiration by making the points meaningful in real-life.
 One of our clients projects the new hire leaderboard on the sales floor provide bragging rights to the new reps against their peers and fosters a sense of healthy competition.